 It is important to note that the expectation that schools will have a school week of at least 32.5 hours is not a legal requirement.
 Currently, there are no legal requirements on the length of the school day and the DfE has not indicated that it plans to introduce any such requirements.

-Whilst this is the case, the DfE’s non-statutory July 2023 advice states that: ‘Any mainstream state-funded school that does not yet meet the minimum expectation of 32.5 hours should be working towards doing so by September 2024 at the latest.’
+Whilst this is the case, the DfE’s non-statutory advice states that: ‘Any mainstream state-funded school that does not yet meet the minimum expectation of 32.5 hours should be working towards doing so by September 2024 at the latest.’

-In addition, the same advice and guidance references that schools that are below the 32.5-hour week will want to think about how extra time is used in the context of their school improvement priorities.
+The same advice and guidance references that schools that are below the 32.5-hour week will want to think about how extra time is used in the context of their school improvement priorities.

-Furthermore, the Ofsted inspection handbook (paragraph 221) states that: ‘Where it is clear that increasing the overall time pupils spend in school (to at least 32.5 hours per week) would improve the quality of education, inspectors will reflect this in their evaluation of the school, and in the inspection report.
+Furthermore, the Ofsted inspection handbook (paragraph 239) states that: ‘Where it is clear that increasing the overall time pupils spend in school (to at least 32.5 hours per week) would improve the quality of education, inspectors will reflect this in their evaluation of the school, and in the inspection report.
 If a school is not meeting the minimum expectation, and this impacts on the quality of education, inspectors will expect schools to set out a clear rationale for this and understand what impact it has on the quality of education.
 They will also want to understand what plans are in place to meet the minimum expectation.’

-It is clear that the issue of whether or not a school is meeting the minimum expectation will only arise in circumstances where inspectors determine that any failure to do so is having a negative impact on the quality of education.
+Under current inspection arrangements, it is clear that the issue of whether or not a school is meeting the minimum expectation will only arise in circumstances where inspectors determine that any failure to do so is having a negative impact on the quality of education.

 Accordingly, when it is clear that a small increase in the length of the school day implemented in order to meet the expectation would have no impact on the overall quality of educational provision, inspectors should not draw negative conclusions in situations where a school is not doing so.

-Where a school is proposing to change the length of the school day, the NASUWT would insist that any changes must be done in full consultation with the school workforce and their recognised trade unions, as well as parents and the local community, recognising the potential impacts on those affected.
+Where a school is proposing to change the length of the school day, NASUWT would insist that any changes must be done in full consultation with the school workforce and their recognised trade unions, as well as parents and the local community, recognising the potential impacts on those affected.

 Indeed, the guidance from the DfE makes it clear that consultation should take place with key stakeholders, including ‘internal and external staff, parents, carers, pupils, feeder schools and childcare providers’.